vmware-archive/terraforming-gcp/README.md

 - tcp.*$env_name*.*$dns_suffix*: Points at the TCP load balancer in front of the TCP router.

 ## Isolation Segments (optional)
-- create_isoseg_resources *(optional)* Set to 1 to create HTTP load-balancer across 3 zones for isolation segments.
-If set, the following 2 isoseg variables are also required.
+- istolation_segment *(optional)* When set to "true" creates HTTP load-balancer across 3 zones for isolation segments.
 - isoseg_ssl_cert: *(optional)* SSL certificate for HTTP load balancer configuration.
 Can be either trusted or self-signed.
 - isoseg_ssl_cert_private_key:  *(optional)* Private key for above SSL certificate.

 ### Cloud SQL Configuration (optional)
 - external_database: *(optional)* When set to "true", a cloud SQL instance will be deployed for the Ops Manager and ERT.

 #### Ops Manager